JKomoroski/HugoBlogSource/content/blog/you-should-use.md

 ---
 title: "You Should Use You Should Use"
 date: 2018-11-18T13:06:35-07:00
-tags: [shell,taskwarrior, ysu, cli]
+tags: [shell, taskwarrior, cli]
 draft: false
 ---
 A while ago I installed a zsh plugin to remind me of my plugins called [You Should Use](https://github.com/MichaelAquilina/zsh-you-should-use) (ysu).
-The idea behind it is fairly simple, if you have configured an alias for a given command, it will will remind you about that alias if you use the command directly, rather call it via the alias.
+The idea behind it is fairly simple, if you have configured an alias for a given command, it will remind you about that alias if you use the command directly, rather call it via the alias.
 For example, when I use task warrior to mark a task completed, I may type:
 ```
 task 6 done